 The tavern takes its name from Henry Lee, a soldier who attracted the admiration of Gen. George Washington through his adroit horsemanship that earned him the nickname "Light Horse Harry."
-Centuries later, urban diners beat a path to the beautiful, lovingly restored dining room for terrific food—from a sublime saffron-infused fisherman's stew or blissful lobster paella to a fine-aged New York sirloin or for modern twists on familiar pasta dishes.
-This is a fine downtown eatery.
-On weeknights there is entertainment, with piano and guitar instrumentalists.
+Centuries later, urban diners beat a path to the beautiful, lovingly restored dining room, or to the street terrace for fresh seafood food—for lobster rolls or shrimp po boys or crab cakes and fried clam baskets.
+But there is bar food like burgers, too.
+This is a fun downtown neighborhood eatery in every way.
+On some nights there is entertainment, with piano instrumentalists.